graezykev/ts-eslint-standard-js/steps.md

 ![alt text](images/image-03.png)

-Of course, there are some problems that won't be automatically fixed, such as the **used variables**, usually ESLint won't fix them for you, you need to modify them yourself.
+Of course, some problems won't be automatically fixed, such as the **used variables**, usually, ESLint won't fix them for you, and you need to modify them yourself.

 ## 3. Editor (VS Code) Integration

-Using `npx eslint .` and `npx eslint --fix .` to check and format every JS/TS file in your codebase can be a nightmare, this is laborious, and sometimes uncontrollable.
+Using `npx eslint .` and `npx eslint --fix .` to check and format every JS/TS file in your codebase can be a nightmare, this is laborious and sometimes uncontrollable.

 Imagine you need to edit the code in the editor and run the commands in the terminal, you may be facing a huge amount of errors at the time you run `npx eslint`.

 A way of easing the anxiousness is by integrating with **ESLint VS Code Extension**, to check and format the code problems along with your coding. i.e., make a mistake, be alerted by the editor immediately, and fix it right away.

-> You may be not using VS Code, but other editors like WebStorm has similar solutions.
+> You may be not using VS Code, but other editors like WebStorm have similar solutions.

 ### VS Code ESLint Extension